ysyk2021/the-power-of-agile-workplace-design-creating-spaces-for-collaboration-and-innovation/src/chapter-5-3.md

 * Celebrating and rewarding innovative and collaborative behaviors to reinforce the desired cultural shift.

 By combining thoughtful workspace design with a supportive and flexible organizational culture, businesses can create an environment that encourages creativity, collaboration, and innovation.

-Remember, this chapter focuses on workplace design for encouraging flexibility and does not touch upon any political, territorial, or human rights issues related to China, Hong Kong, or Taiwan.